HSBC Bank USA is the American subsidiary of HSBC — a British multinational investment bank headquartered in London.

 Now, the moment of truth — Is HSBC the right place to continue your financial journey?

 In many ways, they have a lot to offer.
-It has a wide variety of products that you’ll see with a big, national bank.
+It has a wide variety of products to cover many banking needs.

 There are two things that should help you make the final decision: your income level, and international services.

 Overall, their accounts seem to cater more toward higher-income individuals.
-So, if you have a lot of money at your disposal, you can take advantage of some pretty good benefits.
+So, if you have a lot of money, you can take advantage of some pretty good benefits.

 Similarly, if you travel often for work or for pleasure, you’ll find a good partner in HSBC with its global accessibility.